dcorbett/scrubadub/README.rst

 scrubadub
 =========

-Clean personally identifiable information from dirty dirty text.

 Below is an example of the extend find sensitve feature.
-I the example below a redact object will be returned.
+The example below returns a list of redact objects that will contain sensitve informatino.
 The first redact object will contain ``type:email text:alice@example.com start:8 end:25`` The start and the end are the length of the word + 1.

     import scrubadub